Follow these steps to migrate your existing ArcGIS Runtime app to use ArcGIS location services.

 Routes and directions

-Access to routing and directions APIs is unchanged with the new ArcGIS location services introduced with ArcGIS Platform.
-While authentication has always been required to access these services, you now have the ability to use these services with an API key in addition to ArcGIS identity.
+Access to routing and directions APIs is unchanged with the new ArcGIS location services introduced with .
+Authentication is required to access these services, using any Type of authentication.